Dvlta/YelpSeek/README.md

 ## How It Works

-1. **Data pipeline** — Filters the Yelp Open Dataset to Philadelphia restaurants, aggregates top-10 reviews per restaurant
+1. **Data pipeline** — Filters the Yelp Open Dataset to Philadelphia restaurants, stores each review as an independent chunk (~195K chunks across 5,117 restaurants)
+2. **Training pairs** — Generates 316K+ query-document pairs via pseudo-query extraction and LLM-synthesized queries
-2. **Training** — Fine-tunes `BAAI/bge-base-en-v1.5` (dual-encoder) on 188K+ query-document pairs using contrastive learning
+3. **Training** — Fine-tunes `BAAI/bge-base-en-v1.5` (dual-encoder) on query-chunk pairs using contrastive learning (MultipleNegativesRankingLoss)
-3. **Indexing** — Encodes all restaurant documents and builds a FAISS HNSW index for sub-100ms retrieval
+4. **Indexing** — Encodes all review chunks and builds a FAISS HNSW index for sub-100ms retrieval
-4. **Serving** — FastAPI backend + React/TypeScript frontend
+5. **Serving** — FastAPI backend with semantic snippet extraction + React/TypeScript frontend

+### Chunked Encoding

+The key architectural decision: each review is encoded as its own vector rather than concatenating reviews into a single document per restaurant.
+This avoids silent truncation at the model's 512-token limit and enables granular per-review matching.
+At query time, chunk scores are aggregated per restaurant via max-pooling.
+This single change improved Recall@10 from 0.61 to 0.90.

+### Semantic Snippets

+Search results show the most relevant sentence from the best-matching review, not just the first 200 characters.
+The matched review is split into sentences, each encoded and compared to the query, and the highest-similarity sentence is returned.

 ---